mh-skjelvareid/massimal/dataset_publishing/readme_usv_sonar.md

 - Submerged plant coverage and height estimation
 - Bottom echo feature extraction and bottom type clustering

+Note that there are multiple adjustable processing parameters.
+To fine-tune the processing, open the raw files in Visual Aquatic, and iteratively adjust the parameters and re-process the data.

 ## Processed data
 Processed data is exported as a CSV file.
 Each row in the file corresponds to a "report" which is calculated based on a small collection of consecutive sonar "pings" (typically 5).
-The with the following fields:
+The CSV file has the following columns:
-- **Latitude_deg**: Latitude in decimal degrees
+- **Latitude_deg**: Latitude in decimal degrees.
-- **Longitude_deg**: Longitude in decimal degrees
+- **Longitude_deg**: Longitude in decimal degrees.
 - **GPSQuality**: Text string describing GPS quality (accuracy), e.g. "Differential".
 - **Altitude_mReMsl**: Altitude of GPS antenna (in meters) relative to mean sea level.
-- **AltitudeQuality**: Altitude quality of GPS fix, 1 is valid, 0 is invalid
+- **AltitudeQuality**: Altitude quality of GPS fix, 1 is valid, 0 is invalid.
-- **Time**: Date and exact time of report
+- **Time**: Date and exact time of report.
-- **FileName**: Name of raw data file containing pings in report
+- **FileName**: Name of raw data file containing pings in report.
-- **Transducer name**: Description of transducer (always "204,8 kHz 8,8° Single") in this dataset.
+- **Transducer name**: Description of transducer (always "204,8 kHz 8,8° Single" in this dataset).
-- **Transducer number**: Always 1 in this dataset.Used to identify transducers when multiple transducers are used in a pinging sequence.
+- **Transducer number**: Always 1 in this dataset.
+Used to identify transducers when multiple transducers are used in a pinging sequence.
 - **ReportNumber**: Numbering of reports, starting at 1 and increasing by 1 for each line.
-- **FirstPingNumber**: Number of first ping included in report
+- **FirstPingNumber**: Number of first ping included in report.
-- **LastPingNumber**: Number of last ping included in report
+- **LastPingNumber**: Number of last ping included in report.
 - **BottomStatus**: Either "Valid" or "Invalid".
 If "Valid", the bottom has been detected in the data and the "BottomElevation_m" field has a valid number.
 - **BottomElevation_m**: Depth (in meters) given as a negative elevation (0 at surface,